Home > Moving > City Guides > Best Neighborhoods in Alexandria for Families

 Best Neighborhoods in Alexandria for Families

 Moving to Alexandria?
-Not only is this Virginia city one of the best U.S. cities for outdoor recreation, but it’s also part of the Washington, DC metro area and filled with great places for families to settle down.
+Not only is it one of the best U.S. cities for outdoor recreation, but this Virginia city is one of the most affordable places to live near Washington, DC—filled with great places for families to settle down.
 Here are the five best neighborhoods in Alexandria for families!

 North Ridge-Rosemont